tsatria03/CookyCraze/docks/readme.txt

 You can roll manually, or enable automatic rolling in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

 Slot machine.
 Unlocked at rank 50.
+Intermediate.
+Multiple reels, payout combinations, and bet management make it more complex than early minigames.
 Spin the reels and match symbols to win multiples of your bet.

 Like the other minigames, you choose which item to bet and how much.
 When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
 All other items are entered as whole numbers.